-Upon receipt of an employee complaint or other information (including audit results), which suggests the existence of a pattern of conduct in violation of compliance policies or applicable laws or regulations, an investigation under the direction and control of legal counsel shall be commenced.
+Upon receipt of an employee complaint or other information (including audit results), which suggests the existence of a pattern of conduct in violation of compliance policies or applicable laws or regulations, an investigation under the direction and control of the CHRCO shall be commenced.
+Legal counsel shall be involved if the CHRCO in consultation with the CEO/Compliance Committee deems it necessary.
 Steps to be followed in undertaking the investigation shall include, at a minimum:

 - 1. Notification to WNYIL Inc.'s CEO of the nature of the complaint. - 2.
 The investigation shall be commenced as soon as reasonably possible but in no event more than 10 days following the receipt of the complaint or report.
 The investigation shall include, as applicable, but need not be limited to: - i.
-An interview of the complainant and other persons who may have knowledge of the alleged problem or process and a review of the applicable laws and regulations which might be relevant to or provide guidance with respect to the appropriateness or inappropriateness of the activity in question, to determine whether a problem actually exists.
+An interview of the complainant and other persons who may have knowledge of the alleged problem or process and a review of the applicable laws and regulations which might be relevant to or provide guidance with respect to the appropriateness or inappropriateness of the activity in question, to determine whether a problem actually exists. - ii.
+If the review results in conclusions or findings that the complained of conduct is permitted under applicable laws, regulations or policy or that they complained of act did not occur as alleged or that it does not otherwise appear to be a problem, the investigation shall be closed and a written report filed with WNYIL Inc.'s CHRCO.

-- ii.
-If the review results in conclusions or findings that the complained of conduct is permitted under applicable laws, regulations or policy or that they complained of act did not occur as alleged or that it does not otherwise appear to be a problem, the investigation shall be closed and a written report filed with WNYIL Inc.'s CHRCO. - iii.
-If the initial investigation concludes that there is improper billing occurring, that practices are occurring which are contrary to applicable law, that inaccurate claims are being submitted, or that additional evidence is necessary, the investigation shall proceed to the next step. - vi.
+- iii.
+If the initial investigation concludes that there is improper billing occurring, that practices are occurring which are contrary to applicable law, contract or regulation, that inaccurate claims are being submitted, or that additional evidence is necessary, the investigation shall proceed to the next step. - vi.
 The identification and review of representative bills or claims submitted to the Medicaid program to determine the nature of the problem, the scope of the problem, the frequency of the problem, the duration of the problem, and the potential financial magnitude of the problem. - vii.
 Interviews of the person or persons in the departments and organizations who appear to play a role in the process in which the problem exists.
-The purpose of the interview will be to determine the facts related to the complained activity, and may include, but shall not be limited to: - (a) Individual understanding of the Medicaid laws, rules and regulations; - (b) The identification of persons with supervisory or managerial responsibility in the process;

-- (c) The adequacy of the training of the individuals performing the functions within the process; - (d) The extent to which any person knowingly or with reckless disregard or intentional indifference acted contrary to the Medicaid laws, rules or regulations; - (e) The nature and extent of potential civil or criminal liability of individuals or WNYIL Inc.; and - (f) Preparation of a summary report which - (i) Defines the nature of the problem, - (ii) Summarizes the investigation process, - (iii) Identifies any person whom the investigator believes to have either acted deliberately or with reckless disregard or intentional indifference toward the Medicaid laws, rules and policies, and - (iv) If possible, estimates the nature and extent of the resulting overpayment by the government, if any.
+The purpose of the interview will be to determine the facts related to the complained activity, and may include, but shall not be limited to: - (a) Individual understanding of the Medicaid laws, rules and regulations; - (b) The identification of persons with supervisory or managerial responsibility in the process; - (c) The adequacy of the training of the individuals performing the functions within the process; - (d) The extent to which any person knowingly or with reckless disregard or intentional indifference acted contrary to the Medicaid laws, rules or regulations; - (e) Any violation of contract, regulatory or Agency rules, guidelines or policies; - (f) The nature and extent of potential civil or criminal liability of individuals or WNYIL Inc.; and - (g) Preparation of a summary report which - (i) Defines the nature of the problem, - (ii) Summarizes the investigation process, - (iii) Identifies any person whom the investigator believes to have either acted deliberately or with reckless disregard or intentional indifference toward the Medicaid laws, rules and policies